UMAprotocol/UMIPs/UMIPs/umip-157.md

 For example, if `l1Tokens` is "[0x123,0x456,0x789]" and `netSendAmounts` is "[1,2,3]", then the "net send amount" for token with address "0x456" is equal to "2".

+## Versions
+The `ConfigStore` stores a "VERSION" value in the `globalConfig`.
+This is used to protect relayers and dataworkers from using outdated code when interacting with Across.
+The "VERSION" should be mapped to an integer string that can only increase over time.
+The "VERSION" is updated by calling `updateGlobalConfig` so it is emitted as an on-chain event.
+The block time of the event that included the "VERSION" indicates when that "VERSION" became active.
+Relayers should support the version at the quote timestamp for a deposit, otherwise they risk sending an invalid fill.
+Proposers and Disputers should support the latest version for a bundle block range to validate or propose a new bundle.
+This version is independent from the version included in [speed up deposit signatures](https://github.com/across-protocol/contracts-v2/blob/a8ab11fef3d15604c46bba6439291432db17e745/contracts/SpokePool.sol#L668).

 # Ancillary Data Specifications

 The ancillary data only needs a single field: `ooRequester`, which should be the contract requesting the price from the